House of Commons of Canada: History

-The House of Commons came into existence in 1867, when the British Parliament passed the British North America Act 1867, uniting the Province of Canada (which was divided into Quebec and Ontario), Nova Scotia and New Brunswick into a single federation called the Dominion of Canada.
+The House of Commons came into existence in 1867, when the British Parliament passed the British North America Act 1867, uniting the Province of Canada (which was divided into Quebec and Ontario), Nova Scotia and New Brunswick into a single federation called Canada.
 The new Parliament of Canada consisted of the monarch (represented by the governor general, who also represented the Colonial Office), the Senate and the House of Commons.
 The Parliament of Canada was based on the Westminster model (that is, the model of the Parliament of the United Kingdom).
 Unlike the UK Parliament, the powers of the Parliament of Canada were limited in that other powers were assigned exclusively to the provincial legislatures.
 The Parliament of Canada also remained subordinate to the British Parliament, the supreme legislative authority for the entire British Empire.
 Greater autonomy was granted by the Statute of Westminster 1931, after which new acts of the British Parliament did not apply to Canada, with some exceptions.
 These exceptions were removed by the Canada Act 1982.

 From 1867, the Commons met in the chamber previously used by the Legislative Assembly of Canada until the building was destroyed by fire in 1916.
-It relocated to the amphitheatre of the Victoria Memorial Museum—what is today the Canadian Museum of Nature, where it met until 1922.
+It relocated to the amphitheatre of the Victoria Memorial Museum – what is today the Canadian Museum of Nature, where it met until 1922.
 Until the end of 2018, the Commons sat in the Centre Block chamber.
 Starting with the final sitting before the 2019 federal election, the Commons sits in a temporary chamber in the West Block until at least 2028, while renovations are undertaken in the Centre Block of Parliament.